-Back in the eighteenth-century fleas were a common problem for all classes and would happily live in beds, inside wigs and on pets, and everyone was prey to them.
-Bathing of course helped, and there was the tried and tested method of painstakingly searching for and picking off the little critters.
+Back in the eighteenth-century fleas were a common problem for all classes and would happily live in beds, inside wigs, on pets and everyone was prey to them.
+Bathing of course helped and there was the tried and tested method of painstakingly searching for and picking off the little critters.
 The Parisian artist Nicolas Lancret (1690-1743), in a couple of his genre paintings, depicted some ladies searching themselves for fleas (and offering the viewer a titillating glimpse of flesh while doing so).

 We’ll end with a couple of satirical prints.
 We think the people in these could do with a flea trap!

 Irritating Intimates: The Archaeoentomology of Lice, Fleas, and Bedbugs by Allison Bain